Try Dive only £10

 The best way to see if you like the sensation of being underwater and want to learn to dive is to come along to a try dive session at Ironmonger Row Baths near Old Street.

 At 7pm you will receive an introduction to scuba kit and at 8pm you will get in the pool with an instructor.
-This is a great value evening out and, if you decide to learn now, we have a seven week course for beginners that starts on To be confirmed.
+This is a great value evening out and, if you decide to learn now, we have a seven week course for beginners that starts in April 2022.

 To book a try dive email Mark now on email@example.com

 It is exciting –seeing marine animals, wrecks, reefs and seascapes.